 Parasoul's living weapon is Krieg (German for "war"), which she uses in conjunction with a Luger Parabellum pistol.
-"Parabellum" is derived from the Latin adage, "If you wish for peace, prepare for war."
+"Parabellum" is derived from the Latin adage Si vis pacem, para bellum - "If you wish for peace, prepare for war."

-For further theming, her snack-obsessed sister's weapon is named Hungern (Swedish for "starvation", but can also mean "famine").
-While understandably not named after "famine" because "Hungersnot" sounds terrible in English, they appear to be named after the Horsemen of the Apocalypse.
+For further theming, her snack-obsessed sister's weapon is named Hungern (Swedish for "starvation," but can also mean "famine").
+While understandably not named after the German for "famine" (because "Hungersnot" sounds terrible in English), they appear to be named after the Horsemen of the Apocalypse.

-While the game is rising in popularity in its native US as more info comes out, so far, a lot of the fanart featured has been by Japanese artists, and Uno Makoto (designer for Witch Blade) has even drawn fanart for Skullgirls.
-Reverge Labs has also noticed this: they plan to release a Japan-exclusive disc (due to Japan's dislike of DLC) after the first batch of DLC.
+While the game rose in popularity in its native US as more info came out, a lot of the initial featured fanart was made by Japanese artists, and Uno Makoto (designer for Witch Blade) had even drawn fanart for Skullgirls.
+Reverge Labs also noticed this: they planned to release a Japan-exclusive disc (due to Japan's dislike of DLC) after the first batch of DLC.

-It's drawn the attention of Japanese fighting-game producers as well; Yoshinori Ono and Daisuke Ishiwatari are both on record as saying they're looking forward to the release of Skullgirls.
+It drew the attention of Japanese fighting-game producers as well; Yoshinori Ono and Daisuke Ishiwatari are both on record as saying they were looking forward to the release of Skullgirls.
 (Ono even tweeted several photos of himself at the Skullgirls booth at New York Comic Con 2011.)